 The designated cancer registrar and cancer program administrator are automatically granted access to CoC Datalinks.
 If any of these staff had user IDs and passwords prior to the merger, their user IDs and passwords will remain the same and can be used to access the merged facility's CoC Datalinks applications.
 Those who were not identified as designated staff by the merged facility and were previously granted access to CoC Datalinks through the old FIN will no longer be authorized users.

 If the merged facility assigns a new cancer registrar, cancer committee chair, CLP, or cancer program administrator who does not already have a CoC user ID and password, those individuals will be assigned a unique user ID and password via e-mail to access CoC Datalinks.
 For security purposes and to protect facility data, user IDs and passwords are not to be shared.
 The CoC is not responsible for the unauthorized release or sharing of log-in information and data by any CoC Datalinks user.

 Facility and Staff Contact Information

 Upon CoC accreditation of the merged program, the cancer registrar or designee must access the facility and staff contact information in CoC Datalinks and enter information for the facility and cancer program staff.

 Under the HIPAA regulations, the American College of Surgeons serves as a "business associate" to assist you with accreditation and quality improvement efforts of your cancer program.
-To accomplish these tasks, the College must enter into BAAs with all CoC-accredited cancer programs.
-Before any cancer program can schedule a survey, and before data can be accepted by the NCDB, a signed, up-to-date BAA must be in place.
+To accomplish these tasks, the College must enter into BAA/DUAs with all CoC-accredited cancer programs.
+Before any cancer program can schedule a survey, and before data can be accepted by the NCDB, a signed, up-to-date BAA/DUA must be in place.
 The merged facility can access the BAA/DUA to provide its electronic signature through the CoC Datalinks activity menu of the password-protected CoC Datalinks portal.
-Information describing the BAA is accessible from the HIPAA page.
+Information describing the BAA/DUA is accessible through our website.
+The BAA/DUA specifically addresses the following issues:

 - Data confidentiality